-I am not sure if you’ve noticed, but Apple, though, frequently upgrades its software, the company rarely changes its phone’s physical structure or user interface.
+I am not sure if you’ve noticed, but Apple, though, usually upgrades its software.
+They rarely change its phone’s physical structure or user interface.

 Steve Jobs once said during a conversation, “It takes a lot of hard work to make something simple, to truly understand the underlying challenges and come up with elegant solutions.”

-His opinion echoes in Apple products.
-They are sleek and unmistakably aesthetic, yet they carry a minimalist aura that has become the company’s trademark.
+His opinion echoes those of Apple products.
+They are sleek and unmistakably aesthetic, yet they carry a minimalist aura that has become their trademark.

 Of course, Apple also wants to turn simplicity into its brand identity.
-That is another reason the company rarely diverts from its original designs.
+That is another reason they rarely divert from its original designs.

 Complexity overwhelms your audience.
 The simpler your approach is, the better response you’ll likely receive.

-If you observe Apple, from the user interface, package design to advertisement, everything screams practicality.
+If you observe Apple, from the user interface, package design to advertisements, everything screams practicality.

 Take inspiration from the brand and go for simplicity.